NezarKH/RCWEB/README.md

-Research Project:
+**Research Project:**
 The Authentic Self - An Exploration of Gender in a Broader Social Context This research project aims to explore the characteristics of individuation and the context behind what defines someone's gender expression.
 It delves into factors that are broad and dependent on the experience of the authentic self, drawing evidence from literature and surveys, and analyzing responses from a college demographic.

-Project Overview
+**Project Overview**
-The project includes the following components:
+1. The project includes the following components:

-An exploration of the concept of individuation and its relationship with gender expression.
+2. An exploration of the concept of individuation and its relationship with gender expression.

-A review of relevant literature and previous research.
+3. A review of relevant literature and previous research.

-Design and implementation of two surveys.
+4. Design and implementation of two surveys.

-Analysis of survey data using quantitative and qualitative methods.
+5. Analysis of survey data using quantitative and qualitative methods.

 Discussion of the implications of the findings for understanding gender expression.

 Repository Structure

 <pre>
-.
 ├── README.md               # This README file
 ├── index.html              # The main HTML file for the website ├── about.html              # About page HTML file